mbakholdina/srt-stats-plotting/README.md

 ## Example Plots

 The script plots different charts from SRT statistics.
+Examples of `.csv` files and corresponding `.html` output can be found in the [examples](https://github.com/mbakholdina/srt-stats-plotting/tree/master/examples) folder.
 For example, a chart to visualize statistics on the packets being sent, lost, retransmitted, dropped or on flight:

 <img src="img/packets_1.png" alt="packets_1" style="zoom:50%;" />